vivekpandey1222/Documentation/PostgreSQL.md

 ```
 Create view keen(view name) as select fname age from intern;
 ```
-**Inner Join:** A JOIN in PostgreSQL is used to combine two or more tables based on a related column between them.
+**Join**: A JOIN in PostgreSQL is used to combine two or more tables based on a related column between them.

+**Inner Join:** The INNER JOIN keyword selects records that have matching values in both tables.

 ```
 select intern.fname, contractor.age from intern inner join contractor on intern.id=contractor.id;
 ```